rit13425/ArcGISPro_VSCode_Debugger/README.md

        **NOTE:** Attaching to ArcGIS Pro will fail when "OFF"

+       **NOTE:** While "ON", you may notice a decrease in performance of ArcGIS Pro.
+We recommend always setting to "OFF" when you are done debugging.

 ## Local Debugging

 Debug your scripts on your own machine as you develop your script tool.